Elasmosaurus: History of study

 Officers at Fort Wallace, Kansas, in 1867.
 Theophilus H. Turner, who the same year discovered Elasmosaurus in the area, is second from left.

-In early 1867, the American army surgeon Theophilus Hunt Turner and the army scout William Comstock explored the rocks around Fort Wallace, Kansas, where they were stationed during the construction of the Union Pacific Railroad.
+In early 1867, the American army surgeon Theophilus Hunt Turner and the army scout William "Medecine Bill" Comstock explored the rocks around Fort Wallace, Kansas, where they were stationed during the construction of the Union Pacific Railroad.
 Approximately 23 km northeast of Fort Wallace, near McAllaster, Turner discovered the bones of a large fossil reptile in a ravine in the Pierre Shale formation, and though he had no paleontological experience, he recognized the remains as belonging to an "extinct monster".
 In June, Turner gave three fossil vertebrae to the American scientist John LeConte, a member of the railway survey, to take back east to be identified.
 In December, LeConte delivered some of the vertebrae to the American paleontologist Edward Drinker Cope at the Academy of Natural Sciences of Philadelphia (ANSP, known since 2011 as the Academy of Natural Sciences of Drexel University).
 Recognizing them as the remains of a plesiosaur, larger than any he had seen in Europe, Cope wrote to Turner asking him to deliver the rest of the specimen, at the ANSP's expense.

 In December 1867 Turner and others from Fort Wallace returned to the site and recovered much of the vertebral column, as well as concretions that contained other bones; the material had a combined weight of 800 lbs.
 The fossils were dug or pried out of the relatively soft shale with picks and shovels, loaded on a horse-drawn wagon, and transported back to Fort Wallace.
 Cope sent instructions on how to pack the bones, which were thereafter sent in hay-padded crates on a military wagon east to the railroad, which had not yet reached the fort.
 The specimen arrived in Philadelphia by rail in March 1868, whereafter Cope examined it hurriedly; he reported on it at the March ANSP meeting, during which he named it Elasmosaurus platyurus.
 The generic name Elasmosaurus is a portmanteau of the Ancient Greek ἔλᾰσμᾰ (élăsmă, "metal plate") prefixed onto σαῦρος (saûros, "lizard"), in reference to the "plate" bones of the sternal and pelvic regions.
 However, this name was translated as "thin-plate reptile" in many later works.
 The specific name also comes from the Ancient Greek πλατύς (platýs, "flat") and ουρά (ourá, "tail"), all meaning "flat-tailed", in reference to the compressed "tail" (actually the neck) and laminae of the vertebrae there.